sunnysingh/sunnysingh.io/src/posts/javascript-promise/index.md

 ---
-title: 'A simpler way to deal with JavaScript Promises'
+title: 'Simplify JavaScript Promises'
-tagline: A few ways that I found to write cleaner syntax for promises
+tagline: Techniques to simplify writing promises in JavaScript
 date: 2019-11-09 12:00
 tags: coding, javascript
 background: 'linear-gradient(45deg, #874da2 0%, #c43a30 100%)'
 metaImage: 'meta.png'
 ---

-> I'll give you a callback.
-I promise.
-> ‒ JavaScript
+> I love promises.
+Not from people, but from JavaScript.

 I love promises.
 Not from people, but from JavaScript.
 [Promises](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise) make your code concise and simple, resulting in easier to understand codebases.

-Unfortunately, using the [async/await](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) syntax with promises causes a few headaches sometimes.
-I'll walk through some scenarios you might have experienced, and techniques to solve them.
+You may also be familiar with the [async/await](https://developer.mozilla.org/en-US/docs/Learn/JavaScript/Asynchronous/Async_await) syntax, but unfortunately it causes some headaches.
+I'll walk through some techniques that solve common scenarios.

 ## Combining `async/await` with `Promise.then`